Home > France > Paris > Paris - Charles de Gaulle Airport Terminal 1

 Car Hire at Paris Charles De Gaulle Airport Terminal 1

-Car rental desks are located in the Arrivals Hall of Paris Charles De Gaulle Airport.
-Check your Nova Car Hire booking confirmation document for details of your car hire provider's precise location and opening hours.
-When you arrive at the desk, a staff member will bring you to your rental car.
+You can get to Charles de Gaulle Airport from Paris by taking the A1 via Porte de la Chapelle or the A3 via Porte de Bagnolet to the A1.
+When you land at the airport to collect your hire car, proceed to the car rental desks in the Arrivals Hall.
+Your Nova Car Hire booking confirmation document includes all the details of your car hire provider, including the precise location of the desk and the opening hours.
+When you arrive at the desk, a staff member will direct you to your rental car.

 About Attractions Outside Paris

-Once you have spent a few days in the capital, it's time to get out of Paris and explore the many delights scattered within easy driving distance of the City of Light.
+After you've had your mind blown by the wonders of the capital, it's time to get into your rental car and abandon the City of Light for the delights that lie within easy driving distance.
 You'll find that accommodation outside Paris is much cheaper too.
 Rent a car at Charles De Gaulle Airport and drive to Normandy.
 It's about 92km to Chartres, home of the stunning cathedral.
 You can also take in Rouen, Mont St. Michel, Dinan, Honfleur.
 History aficionados should visit the Normandy Beaches and the American, British and German war cemeteries.

 Disneyland and Parc d'Asterix, the two main amusement parks close to Paris, will probably be your main concern if you are travelling with children.
 They will also enjoy Thoiry Zoo, a 55km drive west of Paris, and home to freely roaming big game.
 Other attractions in the vicinity of Paris that you should consider building your itinerary around include Versailles, Fontainebleau Castle, and Giverny.